zdy023/z-nixtools/README.md

 An example and a syntax Highlighting file for vim is offered under `custom configs/syntax`.

+## KDE Activity Switch Watcher

+This tool uses dbus-monitor to monitor the activity switch on KDE Plasma desktops and execute scripts automatically.

+### Test Environment

+* Manjaro 24.0.7 Wynsdey
+* KDE 6.5.0 / Plasma 6.0.5
+* X.Org version: 21.1.13
+* Kernel: x86\_64 Linux 6.6.46-1-MANJARO
+* dbus-broker 36
+* dbus 1.14.10
+* qt5-tools 5.15.14+kde+r4
+* bash 5.2.32
+* GNU Awk 5.3.0, API 4.0, PMA Avon 8-g1, (GNU MPFR 4.2.1, GNU MP 6.3.0)
+* systemd 256.4

+### Usage

+The scripts to be executed are supposed to be stored under `~/.autoactions/currentActivityChanged`.
+When an activity is left, suppose its id is "xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx", the tool will automatically invokes `~/.autoactions/currentActivityChanged/exit=xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx` if it exists and is executable.
+When an activity is entered, suppose its id is "yyyyyyyy-yyyy-yyyy-yyyy-yyyyyyyyyyyy", the tool will automatically invokes `~/.autoactions/currentActivityChanged/exit=yyyyyyyy-yyyy-yyyy-yyyy-yyyyyyyyyyyy` if it exists and is executable.

+A service file `activity-switch-watcher.service` is provided in `services`.

 ## Other Tiny Tools

 * `~/.sogoubackup/backup` - backup the configs of Sogou Input Method routinely